-$Y{e,c,t}$ captures regional development as either satellite data capturing luminosity or individual welfare from the Afrobarometer surveys.
-I expect $\beta_1 > 0$ as trade increases regional development.
-This coefficient can be interpreted as how much increased trade activity affects regional development on average.
+$Y{e,c,t}$ captures wealth as either satellite data capturing luminosity or individual wealth from the Afrobarometer surveys.
+I expect $\beta_1 > 0$ as trade should increase wealth.
+This coefficient can be interpreted as how much increased trade activity affects wealth on average.
+The second variable Population Share{e,c} captures the share of an ethnic group e in country c.
 The sign of β_2 is, however, ambiguous.
-If larger ethnic groups are more developed and capture on average a larger share of the benefit, we would expect $\beta_2 > 0$.
-Alternatively, if smaller ethnic groups are located close to the capital and occupy influential positions, we would expect $\beta_2 < 0$.
+If larger ethnic groups are more developed and capture on average a larger share of the economic activity, we would expect